sryaswanth/Travel_website/README.md

 Start mongoDB by running 'mongod' in the terminal.

-Run the project by entering 'app.js' in the terminal
+Run the project by entering 'node app.js' in the terminal